pascalaldo/bgcflow/README.md

 ### Setting up a VM

 1. **Create the VM**.
-Create a standard Azure x64 Linux VM with the most recent Ubuntu LTS version (currently we run Ubuntu 24.04) (general instructions [here](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu), ignore the web server section).
+Create a standard Azure x64 Linux VM with the most recent Ubuntu LTS version (general instructions [here](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu), ignore the web server section and adjust settings accordingly).
 During setup you can keep the VM small to save costs (you can resize CPU and RAM later).
-You can keep the main disk size at the default 30GB, but `azcopy` sometimes creates huge log files and it can be convenient to have a larger disk.
+You can keep the main disk size at the default 30GB, but [`azcopy`](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) sometimes creates huge log files and it can be convenient to have a larger disk (though this can also be easily solved by symlinking `~/.azcopy` to somewhere in the data disk we will mount in a later step).
 For security and availbaility settings follow the [guidelines from DTU Biosustain](https://github.com/biosustain/guidelines) (you can also check other VMs for reference).
 Network settings should allow only SSH from trusted IPs (DTU IPs and any place you work remotely from).
 2. **Mount a data disk**.
 Create and mount an additional disk for data storage.
 BGCFlow generates large amounts of data, so 2TB is usually the minimum to be comfortable.
 If you are going to be handling results from multiple runs, go for at least 4TB.
 Format the entire disk as `ext4`.
 We usually mount the data disk at `/data` (but it's not a hard requirement).
 Note that formatting and mounting new disks requires some general knowledge on [file systems](https://wiki.archlinux.org/title/File_systems) and the common tools for listing, partitioning, formatting and mounting disks in Linux (such as `lsblk`, `fdisk`, `mkfs.*` and the `fstab` config file).
 3. **Mount the resources disk**.
 Mount the `bgcflow-resources` disk (from the `rg-recon` resource group).
 This contains mainly databases and other static files used by some of the tools of the pipeline (more details [here](https://github.com/NBChub/bgcflow/wiki/00-Installation-Guide#disk-space)).
 Mounting the resources disk only requires getting its UUID with `lsblk` and adding it to `fstab`.
 We usually mount it at `/resources` (again, not a hard requirement).
 4. **Symlink the resources disk**.
 Clone this repository if you haven't yet (to a location of your choice).
 Symlink the resources directory to the mount location of the resources disk.
 From the root of this repository: